MichaelShaw/tavern/README.md

 - Custom pretty print for Evaluator Info.
 - Iterative deepening test harness.
 Stateful test harness, construct an X with it's persistent state, ask it to run tests on various situations.
 - Add something better than lerp for animation.
-- Better bit board move generation
+- Better bit board move generation (no more builder_locations, seperate maps for each side, & to produce collision maps)
-- Late Move Reduction

 ## Transposition
 - Store if depth is greater (better information about this)